yotoplay/twine-to-yoto/docs.md

 a single .env file at the root containing the following - see .example.env:

 ```
-YOTO_CLIENT_ID=xxxx       # Your Elevenlabs API Key for generating audio tracks, contact Yoto if you need help with this
+ELEVENLABS_API_KEY=xxxx   # Your Elevenlabs API Key for generating audio tracks, contact Yoto if you need help with this
-ELEVENLABS_API_KEY=xxxx   # Your Yoto Api Key for uploading to YotoCloud, contact Yoto for this
+YOTO_CLIENT_ID=xxxx       # Your Yoto Api Key for uploading to Yoto Cloud
 ```

 You will be prompted for a Yoto Account via browser based authentication if you have not logged in already.